logpai/loghub-2.0/README.md

 LogLSHD is an enhanced log parsing framework built upon [Loghub-2.0](https://github.com/logpai/loghub-2.0), integrating Locality-Sensitive Hashing (LSH) techniques to improve log template extraction and clustering efficiency.

+## Method Overview
+LogLSHD consists of the following stages:
+1. **Preprocessing**
+In this stage, raw log messages are preprocessed to replace common variables (such as IP addresses and domain names) with placeholders using domain-specific regular expressions.
+2. **Initial Log Grouping**
+This stage employs simple heuristic methods to initially group unstructured log messages.
+It assesses whether logs belong to the same group by comparing the token count, content length, and specific position characters.
+3. **Merging Initial Groups into Log Clusters**
+After initial grouping, a stricter similarity comparison is applied to aggregate the grouped logs.
+Using a Jaccard similarity threshold, similar log messages are clustered together for template extraction.
+4. **Template Extraction**
+Finally, the method randomly selects a representative sample of 10 logs from each group for template extraction, resulting in the formation of final log templates.
+The template extraction process leverages Dynamic Time Warping (DTW) to optimize accuracy in conjunction with similarity grouping.

 ## Getting Started

 To use LogLSHD for log parsing, follow these steps: